January 10, 2023

 It’s common to feel an occasional fluttering or racing of your heart.
 There are several heart arrhythmia types, from harmless to serious.
 Some arrhythmias need no treatment, while others require immediate care.

 Knowing which type of arrhythmia you have is key to understanding its severity and your treatment options.
 “If your healthcare provider says you have an irregular heartbeat, you should get further testing.
-That’s how we determine whether it’s life-threatening and if we need to take action right away,” says Demetrio Castillo, MD, an electrophysiologist (EP) at Memorial Cardiac and Vascular Institute (MCVI).
+That’s how we determine whether it’s life-threatening and if we need to take action right away,” says Demetrio Castillo, MD, an electrophysiologist (EP) at Memorial Cardiac and Vascular Institute.

 Irregular Heart Rate